• Skip to main content

 Problems that needed to be solved

-• Each dashboard had poor navigation.
+• Each dashboard had poor navigation

-• Outdated notification indicator for the medications that needed to be dispensed daily.
+• Outdated notification indicator for the medications that needed

-• User accessibility.
+• User accessibility

 Platform